Why proving impact, not producing more content, separates learning leaders from everyone else in 2026.

 Learning’s revenue contribution has quietly expanded far beyond direct course sales.

-Nearly half of organizations (47 percent) say reporting is slowed by time and resource constraints.
-Around a third (32 percent) cite limited analytics expertise.
+Nearly half of organizations (47 percent) say reporting is slowed by time and resource constraints and around a third (32 percent) cite limited analytics expertise.
 Another 28 percent admit they don’t have clear KPIs tied to business outcomes in the first place.
-So learning teams are sitting on programs that drive real revenue impact and struggling to point at it in language the business understands.
+So, learning teams are sitting on programs that drive real revenue impact, and struggling to point at it in language the business understands.

 The Learning Revenue Chain